 It depends on the intensity of the peel.
 Please refer to the Post Peel Guidelines.

 Right after your treatment, you will notice you’re flushed and the skin looks exfoliated and smoother, but for the significant changes like overall better skin texture, increased collagen and elastin production, better moisture retention, softening of fine lines and wrinkles, minimizing pore size, the fading of age spots and hyper-pigmentation, and the softening of scars - it will take a series of peels and results can be seen after the 6 peel series is complete.
 And results vary, which is why a consultation is necessary.

 What exactly is a peel?
 And will I literally peel?

-A peel is a chemical exfoliation using fruit acids and/or enzymes.
+A peel is a chemical exfoliation using acids, vitamins and/or enzymes.
 What makes the peel effective is a high percentage of acid at a low pH - this is what can cause peeling.
 The more peeling you will see on your skin varies with each peel and it's pH.
 Our skin is from a 5 - 6.5 on the pH scale (it's a little acidic) so applying a peel that's around a 4 - 2.5 pH is really going to push the skin to shed.